Our service now covers areas all across Canada

 Although it's normal to idealize the situation and have expectations about this new way of life, what about reality?

-As we pointed out in another article, building a tiny house will cost between $60,000 and $100,000.
+As we pointed out in another article, building this kind of house will cost between $60,000 and $100,000.
 From the outset, we can easily recognize that this is much lower than the cost of a single-family home or condo, but is that really all that can be said?

 In reality, unless you’ve already raised all the money necessary to make this project a reality, you may have no choice but to take out a personal loan.
 Indeed, banks are generally less inclined to grant a mortgage for a home costing less than a traditional house.